blytkerchan/blytkerchan.github.io/_posts/2010-10-17-cpp4theselftaught-refactoring-exceptions.markdown

 ---
 author: rlc
+categories:
+- Software Development
 comments: true
 date: 2010-10-17 00:31:06+00:00
 layout: post
-title: Refactoring Exceptions
-wordpress_id: 982
 tags:
 - Posts that need to be re-tagged (WIP)
 - refactoring
+title: Refactoring Exceptions
+wordpress_id: 982
 ---

 As I mentioned in the [previous installment](/blog/2010/10/negotiation-first-steps), our current way of handling exceptions leaves a few things to be desired.
 In this installment, we will fix that problem.